Ahilnandan/Hydration_Monitoring/README.md

 ![DHT22 vs BME680 Temperature Comparison](imagea.png)

 DHT22 compared to the reference sensor BME680.
-The error is to be very minimal, around [value not specified in original].
+The error is to be very minimal.

 DHT22 has a resolution of 0.1 Celsius.